 If you want, you can always give them some new toys to play with or let them play outside of their cage to curb their boredom, that way they won’t lay down as much.

-Either way, it’s normal to see your guinea pigs lay down most of the time.
+Either way, it’s normal to see your guinea pigs lay down and even yawn most of the time.
 But are there times where you should be worried if they lay down a lot?

 Should You Be Worried If Your Guinea Pigs Lay Down A Lot?